+Be a NYC cheapskate the last ten days of February at these FREE and cheap events that won’t bust your budget.
 As we always say here on NYCOTC, cheap is good, free is better, and there’s always plenty of both to tell you about.
-Be a NYC cheapskate in February at these FREE and cheap events that won’t bust your budget.

 Einstein’s Brain – For a vessel of such epic brilliance, Einstein’s brain met with a most ignoble end: it was spirited away – without permission – by the pathologist on call the night the genius died in Princeton.
 Einstein’s brain wound up in a basement, was almost tossed by the pathologist’s estranged wife, and eventually smuggled across the border into Canada.
 Why?
 Where is it now?
 What have we learned from Einstein’s brain?

 Find out the answers to these questions and more in a special FREE program at the Streicker Center at Temple Emanu-el, 6:30pm Wed., Feb.
 21st.
 Registration is required to ensure space.

 - Dr. Amir Amedi, internationally renowned brain scientist at the Hebrew University’s Department of Medical Neurobiology and adjunct research professor at the Sorbonne University

 - Taran Davies, cofounder of Cosmic Picture, producer of the award-winning IMAX documentary Journey to Mecca as well as of the forthcoming IMAX documentary Einstein’s Incredible Universe

 - George Duffield, cofounder of the Blue Marine Foundation, producer of acclaimed films such as Milk—as well as the upcoming IMAX Einstein documentary